 How the BCC Works:

-- Every investigator is provided a free initial consultation of up to 2 hours with BCC faculty or staff.
+- Every investigator is provided a free initial consultation of 1-2 hours with BCC faculty or staff.
 If the investigator wishes to utilize services beyond the initial consultation, the investigator can choose from the following service models:

 - Recharge/Fee-for-Service Model (Hourly Rate).
+For projects that require biostatistics expertise, but are limited in scope, the BCC supports a Recharge/Fee-for-service model.
 For up-to-date service fees please visit the BCC Rates page.
 Once the scope of work has been agreed upon by the investigator and the BCC, the investigator will be billed on an hourly basis until the completion of the project

 - Grant Support Model.
-The goal for providing grant support at no cost is to cultivate a collaborative environment that will lead to successful grant applications.
-For grant applications that BCC faculty and staff help prepare and write, it is expected that the principal investigator will invite the BCC faculty to be the lead biostatistician or co-Investigator, and that the BCC statistical analysts are included for % effort as appropriate.
+Grant writing (e.g. developing analysis plans, sample size calculations) is supported by the FSM Office for Research at no cost to the investigator.
+The goal is to cultivate a collaborative environment that will lead to successful grant applications.
+For grant applications that BCC faculty and staff help prepare and write, it is expected that the Principal Investigator will invite the BCC faculty to be the lead Biostatistician or Co-Investigator, and that the BCC Statistical Analysts will be included for % effort as appropriate.
 BCC involvement from the initial steps of the application helps ensure that study design, data analysis, and power analysis are appropriate and optimal, and increases the chances that the grant will be funded.

 - Subscription Model.
 Departments or investigators that require some biostatistics support may “subscribe” to a portion of a BCC faculty or staff time.
 Those requesting this model must fund a portion of % effort for at least 3 months.